gcassel/Modular-Organizing-Terminology/terms/organize.md

 #### Related Terms

-*[group agent](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/compound-terms/group-agent.md)*:  The term *organization* is frequently used as a synonym for *group agent.*.
+*[group agent](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/compound-terms/group-agent.md)*:  The term *organization* is frequently used as a synonym for *group agent* or *collective*.
 Such *organizations* either [officially](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/official.md) or unofficially [govern](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/govern.md) one or more *organizing activities*.